raspishake/rsudp/README.md

 }
 ```

 One note to consider here is that the `"reset"` setting is nearly as important to earthquake detection as `"threshold"`.
 If `"reset"` is set too high, for example, you may end up with two trigger events: one for the P-wave and one for the S-wave.
 The taper on the trailing side of a big quake typically results in STA/LTA ratios well below 1, but setting it too low may result in the trigger not shutting off properly.
 Because each seismograph installation site is different, and no two earthquakes are exactly the same, there is no "right answer" for what to set these parameters to.
-Experimentation with the parameters is key!
+Experimenting with the parameters is key!

 # Contributing